CogStack/ocr-service/README.md

 Simply edit the `docker-compose.yml` file and copy the same `ocr-service` section and edit the `OCR_SERVICE_CPU_THREADS` and `OCR_SERVICE_CONVERTER_THREADS` parameters to be equal to the number_of_cores on the machine divided by the number of services, i.e for 4 services assuming 16 cores - `OCR_SERVICE_CPU_THREADS = OCR_SERVICE_CONVERTER_THREADS = 16/4` for each docker service, don't forget to rename the service name and container name : ocr-service-1/-2/-3 and to change the output ports from 8090 to something else (pref the same port range for ease of tracking 809(1/2/3)).

-You can now also set the `OCR_WEB_SERVICE_THREADS` to a value greater than 1, allowing you to use only one docker container that can process multiple requests, each request having access to limited CPU cores, spread evenly.
-It might not be advised to use this with a different value than 1 if you are processing docuemnts with a large amount of pages, because each page gets sent to one core, it will take considerably more time to process, check the below [OCR-ing scenarios](#ocr-ing-scenarios).
+`OCR_WEB_SERVICE_THREADS` is deprecated and forced to 1; use `OCR_WEB_SERVICE_WORKERS` to scale parallel requests and adjust CPU/converter threads accordingly.
+See the [OCR-ing scenarios](#ocr-ing-scenarios) section.

 ## OCR-ing scenarios

 The speed of the service depends on a lot of factors: the raw size of the images being ocr-ed, the number of pages of a document, and also the number of cores available, as well as a critical factor, the CPU clock, evidently both core count and core speed need to be high for optimal performance.

-There are three relevant configuration variables that you will need to take into account when trying to divide resources across services: OCR_WEB_SERVICE_THREADS - web service threads (how many parallel requests it can handle, it is 1 by default), OCR_SERVICE_CPU_THREADS, OCR_SERVICE_CONVERTER_THREADS.
+There are three relevant configuration variables that you will need to take into account when trying to divide resources across services: OCR_WEB_SERVICE_WORKERS (parallel worker processes), OCR_SERVICE_CPU_THREADS, OCR_SERVICE_CONVERTER_THREADS.
 See the [config variables section](#config-variables) for a description of each setting.

 Service timeouts scenarios are highly likely with higher DPI settings, please change the `OCR_SERVICE_TESSERACT_TIMEOUT` to higher values if you are experiencing response timeouts.
 Conversion timeouts are also likely, please change the `OCR_SERVICE_LIBRE_OFFICE_PROCESS_TIMEOUT` in this case.